 They plan, lead, and enforce recruitment, management, and employee relations policies.
 On the other hand, the HR manager job description mostly entails execution, supervision, and reporting.

 Duties and Responsibilities

 As highlighted earlier, the duties and responsibilities of an HR director vary according to the size and the type of organization.
 Considering that, it’s important to understand the standard duties and responsibilities the job entails.

 Here are some generic responsibilities that apply to almost every organization, regardless of size or industry:

 - Plan, direct, and manage all human resource initiatives, such as recruitment, compensation, benefits, training, and employee relations.

 - Implement fair employment practices that meet the needs of the organization.

 - Advise managers on employee and labor policies, such as ADA, FMLA, and OSHA.

-- Collaborate with other department managers to deliver employee training programs, ensure compliance, and facilitate performance management.
+- Collaborate with other department managers to deliver employee training programs, employee feedback, ensure compliance, and facilitate performance management.

 - Ensure employees' adherence to company policies and procedures.